minnaheim/contribution_vote_data/thesis/template-typst/thesis.typ

-contributions from both anti and pro-environment are highly skewed, I applied a logistical transformation on the contribution variables, and found that the effect of the anti-environmental contribution variable increases to -0.015 ceteris paribus and the sigifnicance of the pro-environmental contribution variable is est. to be an average of 0.027 ceteris paribus, on the same significance level.
+contributions from both anti and pro-environment are highly skewed, I applied a logistical transformation on the contribution variables, and found that the effect of the anti-environmental contribution variable increases to -0.015 ceteris paribus and the significance of the pro-environmental contribution variable is est. to be an average of 0.027 ceteris paribus, on the same significance level.
 See @lpm-log-trafo for these results.